ent/ent/doc/md/schema-annotations.md

 // Annotations of the User.
 func (User) Annotations() []schema.Annotation {
 	return []schema.Annotation{
-	    // Adding this annotation on the
+		// Adding this annotation to the schema enables
-	    // type enables it for all fields. entsql.WithComments(true),
+		// comments for the table and all its fields. entsql.WithComments(true),
-	}
+		schema.Comment("Comment that appears in both the schema and the generated code"), }
 }